 and the Doug Quick Collection)

 Four signals to cover mid-Illinois!
-WICS, Channel 20, Springfield; WICD, Channel 24, Danville; WCHU, Channel 33, Champaign and W-75-AD in Mattoon.
-By Summer of 1967 better coverage would be achieved with only two signals.
+WICS, Channel 20, Springfield; WICD, Channel 24, Danville; WCHU, Channel 33, Champaign, and W-75-AD in Mattoon.
+By the Summer of 1967, better coverage would be achieved with only two signals.

-Milton Friedland, Vice President and General Manager of the Plains Television Stations announcing in a TV Guide ad, that construction was once again underway on the new Channel 15 broadcast tower after an ice storm took the first one down early in 1967.
+Milton Friedland, Vice President and General Manager of the Plains Television Stations, announced in a TV Guide ad that construction was once again underway on the new Channel 15 broadcast tower after an ice storm took the first one down early in 1967.
+In the next segment, see more on the catastrophic loss of the new WICD broadcast tower.

 (from TV Guide® and the Doug Quick Collection)